Bradley Sandeman: Later career

 He made just seven appearances for the "Bulls", and left the club in the summer after the Edgar Street club were relegated to the Conference under Graham Turner.
 He spent the first half of the 1997–98 season with Northwich Victoria, before joining Conference rivals Kettering Town in December 1997, who were managed by former teammate Steve Berry.
 He later combined his duties as a postal worker with playing semi-professional football.
 He signed with Leek Town in July 2000 and scored seven goals in 55 appearances in the 2000–01 season as the "Blues" were relegated out of the Northern Premier League Premier Division; he was voted as the club's Player of the Season.
 He then moved on to Hyde United, but did not make an appearance for the "Tigers".
 He served Witton Albion as caretaker manager in August 2003, winning all four matches.
 He also played 37 games in the 2002–03 season and 26 games in the 2003–04 season.
 He joined Kidsgrove Athletic in July 2004.
 He signed with Dover Athletic in February 2005 after being recruited by Clive Walker.

 Coaching career

 In 2008, he joined Kent League club Tunbridge Wells, becoming assistant manager at the club the following year.
 He helped the "Wells" to reach the 2013 FA Vase final.
 He was appointed as a coach at Lordswood in July 2015.
 He followed manager James Collins to help coach Cray Valley Paper Mills in 2016.

 Style of play

-Sandeman was a versatile player, an accomplished and effective passer of the ball, and a great and committed tackler.
+Sandeman was a versatile player who played in multiple positions and was recognized for his passing skills, and a committed tackler.